UsamaKenway/Easy-LLM-Server/README.md

 - Gradio containing options to change character names
 - vector DB for longterm chat history
 - control over quantization config through loading model API # for now you have to change the code

+## Contribution
+I welcome contributions to make Easy-LLM-Server better and reliable.
+You can participate by:

+- ✍ Enhancing documentation and code comments
+- 💡 Adding new features or improving existing ones
+- 🐛 Squashing bugs and improving performance
+- 🌐 Translating the project for wider reach

+Feel free to create Pull Requests